top of page

 What is CBTC?

-Communications-Based Train Control (CBTC) is a modern signaling system that uses real-time communication between trains and the railway infrastructure.
+CBTC or Communications-Based Train Control is a modern signaling system that uses real-time communication between trains and the railway infrastructure.
 Unlike traditional systems that rely on fixed signals, CBTC enables trains to continuously receive information about their position, speed, and the status of the track ahead.
 This dynamic exchange allows for a safer and more efficient rail network.

 Central to this communication are antennas, which play a crucial role in facilitating wireless connections between trains and trackside equipment.
 These antennas transmit real-time data, enabling trains to send and receive important operational information.
 This seamless two-way communication enhances situational awareness and is essential for maintaining safety throughout the rail system.